 Dazzle It is a cool new augmented reality app that lets you remix artwork from artists including the Sir Peter Blake, Godfather of Pop Art – best known for designing the 1967 Beatles’ Sgt Pepper's Lonely Hearts Club Band album cover.

-Developed by digital design agency, Corporation Pop, it combines the latest augmented reality techniques with design to bring history to life.
-And notably, unlike most augmented reality apps, you don't need a pre-supplied marker to view what you create in a real-world scene.
+Developed by digital design agency, Corporation Pop (opens in new tab), it combines the latest augmented reality techniques with design to bring history to life.
+And notably, unlike most augmented reality apps, you don't need a pre-supplied marker to view what you create in a real-world scene (for more on AR, see our article about what's next for augmented reality).

 The app has been commissioned by 14-18 NOW: the First World War Centenary Art Commissions and supported by Bloomberg Philanthropies.
 It's inspired by early 20th century artists who painted British vessels in dazzle camouflage to confuse enemy U-boats.